sandeepkumaar/learn-reactjs/README.md

 ```
 Here the `path` and `controller` is configured.
-This cannot change at run-time.
+This cannot changed at run-time.
-The controller should handle which component to render based on factors.
+The controller should handle which component to render based on external factors.

 Instead of letting the controlled handle which/how component to render,